-The Wisconsin Deferred Compensation Program (WDC) will provide participants with the ability to invest pre-tax income-retirement savings in a broad range of investment alternatives with diverse risk and return characteristics.
+The Wisconsin Deferred Compensation Program (WDC) will provide participants with the ability to invest retirement savings in a broad range of investment alternatives with diverse risk and return characteristics.
 The Deferred Compensation Board's goal is to ensure the WDC offers sufficient investment choices to meet participants' needs when establishing their personal retirement savings portfolio.